”Calm as a Summer’s Morning“

 homes with little or no compensation, the exiles were a pitiful lot.
 In the first

-their turn to cross the river.
-Some would cross in flatboats while dodging ice flows,
+turn to cross the river.
+Some would cross in flatboats while dodging ice flows, others

-others would cross on the ice itself.
-Later, this route would be known as “The Trail
+would cross on the ice itself.
+Later, this route would be known as “The Trail of

 The top of this hill, I was aware, was the last point from which